r-spatial/rgee/README.md

 )
 ```

-Take into account that the Python PATH you set must have installed earthengine-api and numpy.
+Take into account that the Python PATH you set must have earthengine-api and numpy installed.
 The use of **miniconda/anaconda is mandatory for Windows users,** Linux and MacOS users could also use virtualenv.
 See [reticulate](https://rstudio.github.io/reticulate/articles/python_packages.html) documentation for more details.

-Another option, only possible for MacOS and Linux, is just set the Python PATH:
+If you are using MacOS or Linux, you can choose another option of setting the Python PATH directly:

 ``` r
 rgee::ee_install_set_pyenv(